lizc1992/spore-detection-yolov8/README.md

 evaluation.py - This script performs evaluation of pretrained YOLOv8 segmentation model by comparing predicted masks against ground truth annotations.
 It generates per-image visualizations, computes detection metrics (Precision, Recall, F1), and saves detailed and summary results for different confidence and IoU thresholds.

+## Spores Counter Tool (Executable)

+A graphical user interface (GUI) version of the detector is available for non-technical users.
+For full usage instructions, troubleshooting, and build options, please refer to the dedicated documentation:
+📄 `tools/final_detection_tool/README.md`

+This file contains:
+* Step-by-step installation and usage guide for SporesCounterToolByLO.exe
+* Screenshots and examples
+* Instructions for rebuilding the .exe if needed

 ## Directory Structure